 How do I know if I qualify as an executive, administrative or professional employee?

 The law provides that two tests must be fully met to determine if you are an executive, administrative or professional employee.
 First, as a general rule, you must be a salaried employee.
-For definition of salary, see question below.
+For the definition of salary, see the question below.
 Second, the primary duties you perform must also be exempt.
-To determine if your primary duties meet the criteria outlined for the executive, administrative or professional employee, visit the US DOL site
+To determine if your primary duties meet the criteria outlined for the executive, administrative or professional employee, visit the

 If I am paid on salary do I still qualify for overtime pay?

 Possibly.
 You are paid a salary if you regularly receive each pay period on a weekly, or less frequent basis, a predetermined amount constituting all or part of your compensation, which amount is not subject to reduction because of variations in the quality or quantity of the work performed.
 However, an employee being paid on a salary basis is not automatically exempt from receiving overtime pay.
 The primary duties you perform must also be exempt to disqualify you from overtime pay.
 For more information, visit the

 Yes, unless such work would violate the One Day Rest in Seven Act.
 For more information on this Act,